rpopov/modelant/src/site/markdown/conventions.md

   * the current artifact version is referred as **@project.version@**
   * the current version of the parent pom is referred as **@project.parent.version@**

+**\[C4.4\]** The root Maven POM.xml defines the profiles to compile / build the artifacts in the whole set of modules.

+**\[C4.5\]** Due to some Maven specifics, the activation of the Maven profiles cannot be based on contents of the POM.xml itself.
+The activation of the **maven-plugin** Maven profile for plugin development uses the presence of **test/maven** directory.
+This wya there is no maven plugin development without a corresponding test procedure.

 Maven Plugins
 -------------